Celtic Buddhism is...

 Welcome to the the Celtic Buddhist website.
 We hope this site will be of some benefit and inspiration to you as you enter or proceed on the path of Dharma.

-The lineage of Celtic Buddhism was suggested in the 1970's during casual conversation between the reknowned Tibetan lama Chogyam Trungpa Rinpoche and his student John Perks.
+The lineage of Celtic Buddhism was suggested in the 1970's during conversation between the renowned Tibetan lama Chogyam Trungpa Rinpoche and his student John Perks.
 The actual development is the result of the mixing of their minds.
 The lineage was formally incorporated as a non-profit in 1989, when it took on an official status.
 After meeting for years in rented rooms Venerable Seonaidh Perks established the Anadaire Celtic Buddhist Center on 11 acres in Saxtons River, Vermont, where the sangha erected a stone circle which has aided in increasing and focusing energies of transformation.

 Sangha members are encouraged to establish a daily meditation practice.
 Practices range from a host of traditional Tibetan Buddhist practices to the more contemporary practices of the Celtic Fire visualization and working with the mandala of the Celtic cross.
 Also, we encourage integrating everyday practices in art, music, healing modalities- including animals, and in the business world.
 As a group some of our members have gone on yearly retreats to Maine or, to further connect with the latent Celtic energies, Ireland and Scotland.
 One member has delved into thangka painting to explore the emerging Celtic Buddhist mandala.
 And in March 2010, we celebrated the ordination of Sister Griffin as Abbess of Glen Ard Abbey, the newly formed Celtic Buddhist monastery.